browserengineering/book/book/animations.md

 Note that the `style_set` function sets the `needs_render` flag.
-That makes sure that the browser re-renders the web page with the new `style` parameter, and therefore shows the user the word "Test" slowly fading into view.
+That makes sure that the browser re-renders the web page with the new `style` parameter, and therefore shows the user a slow fade of the text "This text fades".

 ::: {.further}